Quetzal-framework/quetzal-CoaTL/docs/3-installation.md

   - installs the library and verifies Conan packaging.

 ---

 ## Obtaining Dependencies

-Quetzal-CoaTL assumes that most of the dependencies will be retrieved by the Conan Package Manager.
+Quetzal-CoaTL assumes that most of the dependencies will be retrieved by the Conan Package Manager and the code built with CMake.

 If you don't wish to use Conan, some modifications of the CMake files may be necessary.

+---

 ### CMake

 [CMake](https://cmake.org/cmake/help/latest/manual/cmake.1.html) is the C++ build systems first choice for cross-platform development.

-Technically, CMake is a build system generator but the level of abstraction it offers allows us to consider it as a cross-platform build system
+Technically, CMake is a build
+system generator but the level of abstraction it offers allows us to consider it as a cross-platform build system.

 Users can build, test, and install packages with `cmake` and `ctest` commands.

 @note
 Please refer to the [CMake official documentation](https://cmake.org/install/) for installation on your specific OS.

+---

 ### Conan

 [Conan](https://conan.io/) is one of the leading options for cross-platform package manager with C/C++ projects.

 We chose it because it interfaces with CMake in a nice way.
 Conan will handle the dependencies and version conflicts management, and pass the paths of the installed dependencies to CMake so it can build the project.